hakavlad/tird/README.md

 Files encrypted with `tird` cannot be distinguished from random data without knowledge of the keys and have no identifiable headers. `tird` produces cryptoblobs that contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
 This minimizes metadata leaks from the file format and makes it possible to hide cryptoblobs among other random data.

-## Hidden User-Driven File System and Container Format
+## Hidden File System and Container Format

 You can encrypt files and embed cryptoblobs into containers starting at arbitrary positions.
 After writing the cryptoblob, you will need to remember its location in the container (the starting and ending positions), which will be used later to extract the cryptoblobs.
 In this way, you can create a **hidden, headerless, user-driven file system** inside a container: